What Balls Are Used In Olympic Table Tennis?

 In approving a candidate ball for international competition, there are four main categories in which balls are tested.
 These include:

 Qualitative criteria include the ball’s appearance, seam, stamp, and packaging.
-The quantitative criteria includes numerical specifications for the ball, like weight and size.
-The marking describes the qualities like the brand and date code.
+Quantitative criteria include numerical specifications for the ball, like weight and size.
+Markings describe qualities like the brand and date code.
 Finally, the balls must be approved with specific ITTF specification codes and marks.

 Are there different balls for men and women?